Utility maximization in constrained and unbounded financial markets: Applications to indifference valuation, regime

 We observe that the minimal condition on the payoff $F$ should guarantee that the expectation in (\ref{expoopt}) is finite with $\pi_t\equiv0$, namely,

-Intuitively, the investor should have finite expected utility when he/she puts all the money in the risk-free bond, so $F$ is not so bad that doing nothing leads to a prohibitive punishment, i.e. $E[U(F)]=-\infty$ is excluded.
+Intuitively, the investor should have a finite expected utility when all the money is put in the risk-free bond, so $F$ is not so bad that doing nothing leads to a prohibitive punishment, i.e. $E[U(F)]=-\infty$ is excluded.

 Moreover, it is natural to require under different equivalent probability measures $\mathbb{Q}$, i.e. the expected payoff (under different equivalent probability measures) should be finite, so $F$ is not too good to be true.
 The above discussions motivate us to impose the following assumption on $F$, which will hold throughout the paper.